ueberdosis/tiptap/docs/src/docPages/guide/extend-extensions.md

 The extension name is also part of the JSON.
 If you [store your content as JSON](/guide/output#option-1-json), you need to change the name there too.

 ### Priority
-With the priority you can specify the order of the extensions.
-This has an impact on the schema and ProseMirror plugins.
-Default priority is `100`.
-A higher value means that the extension will be loaded earlier.
+The priority defines the order in which extensions are registered.
+The default priority is `100`, that’s what most extension have.
+Extensions with a higher priority will be loaded earlier.

 ```js
 import Link from '@tiptap/extension-link'